parsa1102/parsa1102/README.md

 # 💫 About Me:
 C++ Software Engineer with expertise in Data Structures, Algorithms, and software development from server-side data management to client-side visualization.
 Proven experience in designing and implementing plugins, network systems, and simulators, with a focus on creating scalable, high-performance solutions.
 Currently working on GIS 3D engine projects, skilled in problem-solving, and guiding deployments on both Windows and Linux environments.
-Passionate about clean, efficient code and.
+Passionate about clean, efficient code.

 ## 🌐 Socials: